School For Profit

 The standards selected are based on the results of a research review and survey of online course quality criteria.
 These quality standards were evaluated and assembled into an easy to use document for evaluating online courses with common benchmarks.

-Accreditation is a non-governmental activity based on peer-review that serves the dual functions of assuring quality and motivating improvement.
+non-governmental activity based on peer-review that serves the dual functions of assuring quality and

 Whatever the reason for the congressional mandate requiring the 50 states to test, those tests are now the tail wagging the education dog.
 And they're all but useless.
 Their fans refuse to admit it – refuse even to debate the matter – but the incontrovertible fact is that the only thing standardized, machine-scored tests can measure with precision is a kid's short-term memory.
 That particular thought process has some obvious uses, but none that would justify either the billions of dollars being funneled to the testing industry to measure it, or the time that teachers and learners are wasting getting ready to be measured.